Life Insurance for Seniors

 Our usual go to policy is level term life insurance.
 In level term life insurance for seniors, the death benefit and the premium both remain the same for the entire period of the term policy.
-After the level term period expires, the premium will increase dramatically, because the insurance carrier is basing their risk on you living during that period of time.
+After the level term period expires, the premium will increase dramatically, because the insurance carrier is basing their risk on you living during that specific term period.
+Often the premium difference at the end of the level term period is staggering.
 It will continue to increase annually.
 If you still need coverage you would have to apply for a new policy.
-You would be at least 10 years older and your coverage will be more expensive.
+You would be at 10 to 20 years older than when you purchased this policy and your new coverage will naturally be more expensive.

 Which policy is right for you?
 Talk to your life insurance agent for advice on the best way to achieve your goals and get the most value from your life insurance.